jebie/dev-dashboard-ext/README.md

 - Quick tag filtering and organization
 - Visual tag badges on tasks
 - Easy tag addition/removal from tasks

+### Bookmark Projects Feature
+- Save important webpages as project bookmarks
+- Add projects directly from any webpage via context menu
+- Visually appealing project cards with hover effects
+- Track usage statistics for each project
+- Confirmation dialog when deleting projects
+- Organized in a dedicated section on your dashboard

 ## Installation